Assisted Voluntary Return and Reintegration Program

 The support you receive from IOM will depend on your individual circumstances.

-If you would like to receive information about returning home with AVR, you can visit your nearest State or Territory office , call 1 300 116 986 (local call costs apply), or fill out the confidential online referral form.
-You can also ask Department of Home Affairs to refer you to IOM.
+If you would like to receive information about returning home with AVR, you can visit the nearest IOM State office, call 1 300 116 986 (local call costs apply), or fill out the confidential online referral form.
+You can also ask the Department of Home Affairs to refer you to IOM.

 Utilising IOM’s worldwide network, IOM has been providing reintegration assistance to Irregular Maritime Arrivals (IMAs) voluntarily returning to their country of origin from Australia.
 IOM strives to provide individualized voluntary return and reintegration plans to persons that contribute to sustainable integration into their community.
 Maintaining close links with other IOM project services in the country of return supports the transition from host country to country of origin.
 While reintegration support generally follows a validated standardized approach, flexibility remains an important aspect of the assistance provided.
 Generally, reintegration assistance will include the following: